THERAPEUTIC GUIDANCE & SUPPORT

 Social Participation

-Shared participation helps individuals gradually reconnect with interaction and community.
+Shared participation helps individuals reconnect and come out of shells.

 Psychosocial Rehabilitation